usmaniam/travel-journal/README.md

 - Design to code.
 I learned how to build a functional UI from scratch, from a Figma design.

-- I cemented my knowledge of Flexbox and CSS.
-This is exactly why I chose to use custom CSS in the project instead of TailwindCSS which I had initially considered.
+- I cemented my knowledge of Flexbox and CSS variables.
+In fact, this is exactly why I chose to use custom CSS in the project instead of TailwindCSS which I had initially considered.

 ## Tech Stack